Archifdy Ceredigion Archives

 18. Four photographs mounted in grey board frames.
 Two show the opening of Cardigan Intermediate (Grammar) School, 23 September 1898, one the laying of the Guildhall foundation stone in 1858, the remaining photograph is an unidentified school group (also included in 41.4).

-19. A collection of four mounted views of Cilgerran in an envelope marked, ‘Old Prints of Kilgerran’.
+19. Four mounted views of Cilgerran in an envelope marked, 'Old Prints of Kilgerran'.

 20. Mounted photograph of an unidentified divine, 'Late Rev Phillips ...'.

-21. Collection of seven miscellaneous photographs and a card with an engraving of the Mercantile quay and warehouse, ‘Thomas Edwards, Bridge End, Cardigan’.
+21. Seven miscellaneous photographs and a card with an engraving of the Mercantile quay and warehouse, 'Thomas Edwards, Bridge End, Cardigan'.
 Two are of ship paintings; one, mounted in a folder, depicts the aftermath of the Mwldan flood of 1875.
 The remaining four images are unidentified: a townscape; a quayside; two estuary views.

 22. Photograph mounted on card of a three storey building with store on the ground floor.
 The location is unknown and may be outside the UK.
 An English language sign in the store window might suggest an American or Australian setting.

-23. Collection of six card mounts, each with an early photograph and a calendar or greetings message stuck below, one of which has come unstuck.
+23. Six card mounts, each with an early photograph and a calendar or greetings message stuck below, one of which has come unstuck.
 The photographs are portraits or groups, except for one chapel.
 The calendars are all for 1948.

-24. Collection of 147 photographs.
-There appear to be three components to this collection: (1) family pictures, probably of the Mathias family, including holiday snaps; (2) contamination from commercial stock; (3) studies or failed prints.
+24. 147 photographs.
+There appear to be three sections: (1) family pictures, probably of the Mathias family, including holiday snaps; (2) contamination from commercial stock; (3) studies or failed prints.
 In addition there are a number of images that might be either family pictures or commercial stock (4).

 Other holiday snaps in Mathias 45.

-24/1 Collection of ninety-one photographs all of which appear to be Mathias family pictures.
+24/1 Ninety-one photographs all of which appear to be Mathias family pictures.
 These are mostly portraits and holiday snaps.
 These images mostly appear to belong to the interwar and second world war period.
 A handful of pictures are earlier.

 24/1/1 The portraits include a passport photograph of Lisle Mathias, dated 1919, and a studio portrait of a photographer with camera.